Spicy Vegetable Pasta, it’s chile oil that takes this easy pasta recipe from ordinary to extraordinary.

 - Add fresh herbs to vinaigrettes or make herb dip with yogurt.

-How to make Spicy Vegetable Pasta (it’s chili oil!)
+How to make Spicy Vegetable Pasta (it’s chile oil!)

 Spicy – The chile oil is what makes this dish.
 It took the easy pasta recipe from ordinary to extraordinary — making this a definite dinner do-over.
 And it is so easy to make.
 Heat oil, crushed red pepper flakes, garlic and salt for 3-4 minutes.
 Done.

 Vegetable – In this recipe, I use green beans and cherry tomatoes.
 If you like sweet potatoes, squash, broccoli would also be good additions or substitutes.

 Pasta – I used whole-grain linguini, but farfalle or penne would be just as good.
 It’s an easy pasta recipe, so use what you have on hand.